GNU Astronomy Utilities

 done

 Accounting for zero points: An important step that we have not implemented in this section is to unify the zero points of the three filters.
 In the case of SDSS (and some other surveys), the images have already been brought to the same zero point, but that is not generally the case.
-So before subtracting sky (and estimating the standard deviation) you should also unify the zero points of your images (for example through Arithmetic’s counts-to-nanomaggy or counts-to-jy described in Unit conversion operators).
-If you don’t already have the zero point of your images, see the dedicated tutorial: Zero point of an image.
+So before subtracting sky (and estimating the standard deviation) you should also unify the zero points of your images (for example through Arithmetic’s counts-to-customzp, counts-to-nanomaggy or counts-to-jy described in Unit conversion operators).
+If you don’t already have the zero point of your images, see the dedicated tutorial to measure it: Zero point of an image.

 Now that we know the noise fluctuates around zero in all three images, we can start to define the values for the --fluxlow and --fluxhigh.
 But the sky standard deviation comes from the sky brightness in different filters and is therefore different!
 Let’s have a look by taking the median value of the SKY_STD extension of NoiseChisel’s output: